Law of Peru: Mining

-According to Guillaume, the mining laws of Peru were reformed by a new law passed by Congress, in January 1877, which reformed the old laws very considerably, establishing a new basis for mining property, and introducing other important reforms for the protection of this industry.
+According to Guillaume, the mining laws of Peru were reformed by a new law passed by Congress in January 1877, which substantially revised the old laws, establishing a new basis for mining property and introducing other important reforms to protect the industry.
 The mining laws of various nations were studied, and the new laws were, in part, based upon the law then in force in Spain.

 Copyright

 As to copyright, see Legislative Decree No 822 of 23 April 1996.

 Tax

-Taxes of the central government as Income Tax and Sales Tax are collected by the National Administration named SUNAT(Superintendencia Nacional de Administración Tributaria).
+Taxes of the central government, such as Income Tax and Sales Tax, are collected by the National Administration, SUNAT (Superintendencia Nacional de Administración Tributaria).

 Other history

 See the New Laws of 1542.